expo-octobre-marmottant-monet-sommeil-le-bonbon

 The Editor

-I left to stay at the MathGoth Gallery
+I have come to stay at the MathGoth Gallery

-Three years after her passing, a Parisian gallery is paying tribute to Miss Tic for the very first time, a true pioneer of engaged street-art in the capital.
-And what better place to do this than MathGoth, located just a few minutes' walk from her workshop?
-This exhibition, designed as a genuine stroll through the universe and intimacy of the artist, blends around sixty personal items, work documents, never-before-seen photos, and stencils that have never been shown to the public.
-An entire room will also be dedicated to video, allowing a close dive into Miss Tic's work, offering a unique glimpse into her creative process.
+Three years after her passing, a Parisian gallery is paying tribute for the first time to Miss Tic, a true pioneer of committed street art in the capital.
+And what better place than MathGoth, just a short walk from her studio?
+This exhibition, designed as a genuine stroll through the universe and intimacy of the artist, blends around sixty personal items, working documents, unpublished photos, and stencils that have never been shown to the public.
+An entire room will also be dedicated to video, allowing visitors to dive deep into the work of Miss Tic, offering a unique insight into her creative process.

 1, rue Alphonse Boudard – 13th